 Paul’s first letter to the Corinthians contains more fictive family metaphors per word than any of his other letters.
-Paul was using the metaphor to unite a very diverse community of people who had become conflicted about many issues.
-Paul tended to emphasize the sibling metaphors to symbolize how they should all relate to each other.
+Paul used the metaphor to unite a diverse community of people who had become conflicted about many issues.
+Paul emphasized the sibling metaphors to symbolize how they should all relate to each other.

-Paul’s letter to the Romans is the runner up for fictive family references.
-Here again we have a divided church but the circumstances are a little different.
+Paul’s letter to the Romans is the runner-up for fictive family references.
+Here again, we have a divided Church, but the circumstances are slightly different.
 Paul employs the family metaphor with a little different emphasis.
 Understanding the historical context explains why.
 Joseph Hellerman presents the following chronology for the Roman church in his book The Ancient Church as Family.

 Early 30s-49 C.E.